Your rent is due, but you do not have the money to cover it. What can you do? Is there any financial help available? Find out now with Cashfloat.

 - Ask family and friends to help out

-- Get a short term emergency loan
+- Get an emergency short term loan

 Government help with paying rent